Everything You Need to Know About Neutering in Cats

 What Are the Benefits of Neutering Cats?

-- Reduces or Eliminates Spraying: When unneutered male cats reach sexual maturity, they have a strong urge to spray or urine mark.
+- Reduces or Eliminates Spraying: When unneutered male cats reach sexual maturity, they have a strong urge to spray urine or mark their territory..
 The ASPCA points out that one function of urine marking is to advertise the male’s reproductive availability and that neutering is a proven treatment for cats who mark as a reproductive advertisement.

 According to the Humane Society of the United States, neutering solves 90% of all marking issues, even in cats that have been doing it for a while.
 It can also minimize other undesirable behaviors such as howling, the urge to roam, and fighting with other males.